 How To Get North Sikkim Bike Permit – Step By Step Explained

 Before you take a trip to Sikkim, take a look at possible route options which will facilitate and help you plan your road trip and journey.
 There are not many alternate routes in the mountain though.

-2018 onwards, All tourism related permits including bike permit is now issued at the Tourism Permit Office near MG Marg located in premise of Sikkim Public Service Commission.
+2018 onwards, All tourism related permits, including bike permit is now issued at the Tourism Permit Office near MG Marg located on the premise of Sikkim Public Service Commission.
 Take the stair downwards (from MG Road entrance) and you will find Tourism Permit Office.
 [Address: Sikkim Public Service Commission, Old Tourism Complex, M. G. Marg, Arithang, Gangtok].
-Here is the link to exact location on Google Maps.
+Here is the link for exact location on Google Maps.
 Make sure that you apply for the permits a day in advance, keeping one day in hand to collect the permit and get all other formalities and inspection done on time.
-For example if you plan to leave on Wednesday then apply for permit on Monday itself.
+For example, if you plan to leave on Wednesday then apply for permit on Monday itself.

 Original Documents that you need to keep with you while applying for North Sikkim and East Sikkim Permit are:

 - Motorcycle Registration Certificate/Card.

 - Valid Pollution Certificate of Motorbike.